capitalch/trace/tracking.md

 5. Institution sales, dialog box, select debtor / creditor with accLeaf = 'Y'
 7. Auto subledger sales, dialog box, select from class='debtor' accLeaf = 'L' and isAutoSubledger = true

-## Python Service+ tools and warranty extension program
-# prototypes

 # Working on
-1. Purchase sale clickaway
+1. Journals
-2. react-widgets library cannot be upgraded to new versions.
-Consider discarding it
+2. All vouchers like journal
-3. Flask sockets
+3. Drill down
-4. Master reports
+4. All reports to use X-Grid
-5.
+5. Cash book with x-grid
-6.
+6. Organize code
-7. Sale bill to email and sms
+7. Sales purchase retain values
-8. Migration of Track+ and service+ sale
+8. Purchase sale clickaway
-9.
-10. Provide a way to come out of app in mobile.
+9. Provide a way to come out of app in mobile.
 Presently there is no way

 ## pyinstaller command for tkenter
 # acivate env where pyinstaller is installed